 Last updated: January 1

 You may have heard newer cars cost more to insure.
-However, the cost of car insurance depends on many factors, including the make and model of the vehicle you're insuring and your driving record.
-These factors may influence the cost of insuring a new car.
+However, auto insurance costs depends on many factors, like the make and model of the vehicle and your driving record.
+So, how much is car insurance for a new car?
+Well, insurers carefully consider the following things to determine the appropriate cost of insuring a new car.

 The new car's risk of being stolen